SD-github21/School_District_Analysis/README.md

   ![image](https://user-images.githubusercontent.com/85533099/133024475-d9b034f3-8abb-48b5-9de8-71ea237f771b.png)

-  - ***Conclusion: Slight changes observed in average math and reading scores and percentages between the original and updated district summaries***
+  - ***Conclusion: Slight changes observed in average math score and all percentages between the original and updated district summaries***
+  - ***No observed change in average reading score between the original and district summaries***

 - Individual School Summary
   - The original summary of each individual school (1):